About Camp fYrefly

 is Canada’s largest, volunteer-based, summer leadership retreat

-for sexual minority and gender variant (lesbian, gay, bisexual, trans-identified,
+for sexual and gender minority (lesbian, gay, bisexual, trans-identified,

 two-spirited, intersexed, queer, questioning) and allied youth.
 The